biehlerj/go_programming_lang/README.md

-# go_programming_lang
+# Learning the Go Programming Language

-This repository contains exercises and code done while reading "The Go Programming Language" by Alan A.A.
-Donovan and Brian W. Kernighan.

-Each chapter will have it's own directory.
+This repository contains exercises done while learning the Go programming language.
+Each website/book used will have its own directory and README to correctly credit the author of the resource being used.